fxfzxxx/EurekaBlog/content/posts/科技/项目/react-redux Example program.md

 ---
-title: An example program of react-redux implement
+title: An example program of react-redux implementation
 description: Using react-redux to manage state and communication between components.
 authors:
   - Aaron